SalishSeaCast/docs/tides/tides_comparisons.rst

 M2 and K1
 +++++++++++++++++++

-* TO DO: M2 and K1 harmonics calculated from current measurements (calculated and shown by Foreman et al (1995))  can be compared to harmonics calculated inside NEMO model
+* M2 and K1 harmonics calculated from current measurements (calculated and shown by Foreman et al (1995))  can be compared to harmonics calculated inside NEMO model.

+* Not sure how to compare harmonics from model to measured harmonics, because measured harmonics are rectilinear and just have a direction.
+Which is OK for converting the measured amplitude to U and V components, but I don't know what to do with the phase...

+* Also, the bathymetry is not well resolved around many of the measured points (because they're in narrow inlets and passes) so there is no model point to compare to the measurements

-* no ipython notebook yet
+* ipython notebook: `comp_current_harm.ipynb`_

+.. _comp_current_harm.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/compare_tides/comp_current_harm.ipynb

 * something like: ::